surge-synthesizer/tuning-library/README.md

 The code is organized such that Tunings.h is the API and TuningsImpl.h is the header with more involved implementation bodies.
 Tunings.h includes TuningsImpl.h automatically.

-## Building the comand line tools and test suite
+## Building the command line tools and test suite

 ```shell
 cmake -Bbuild